 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The Town of Vienna is responsible for providing high-quality drinking water, but cannot control the variety of materials used in private plumbing components.
+The Town of Vienna is responsible for providing high-quality drinking water but cannot control the variety of materials used in private plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at epa.gov/safewater/lead.

-The Town of Vienna's drinking water does NOT have the same contamination risk as seen in Flint.
-Michigan.
-To prevent lead from leaching into drinking water, a phosphate-based corrosion inhibitor is added and water pH is adjusted by Fairfax Water.
+The Town of Vienna's drinking water does NOT have the same contamination risk as seen in Flint, Michigan.
+To prevent lead from leaching into drinking water, a phosphate-based corrosion inhibitor is added, and water pH is adjusted by Fairfax Water and the ACOE.
 The Town's water distribution system does not contain lead pipes, and there are no identified lead service connections.
-As part of EPA-mandated lead testing, water is periodically tested from 30 houses in the Vienna water service area constructed prior to 1986.
-These samples have consistently tested below the 0.015 parts per million lead action level as outlined by EPA's Lead and Copper Rule, and therefore the Town is only required to test every 3 years.
-The next round of sampling is scheduled for 2019.
+As part of EPA-mandated lead testing, water from thirty Vienna water service area houses constructed prior to 1986 is periodically tested.
+These samples have consistently tested below the 0.015 parts per million lead action level as outlined by EPA's Lead and Copper Rule, and therefore the Town is only required to test for lead every three (3) years.
+The next round of sampling is scheduled for 2022.